Managing chemical substances

 We are advancing a program to classify the hazards of all of our chemical products in accordance with GHS categories, and revise our SDSs and label our products with safety information accordingly.

-We conduct internal education and training on REACH requirements and periodically hold meetings among related parties.
+We conduct internal education and training on REACH1 requirements and periodically hold meetings among related parties.
 To fulfil our obligations related to SVHC2 which include transmission of information, we gather information on chemical substances that are newly added as candidates for authorized regulation, and provide it to the users who request it.
-At the same time, we continue to move forward with preparations for CLP regulations3.
+At the same time, we continue to move forward with preparations for CLP1 regulations.

 Joint Article Management Program (JAMP) and chemSHERPA

 As an active member of JAMP, we participate in the development of systems to manage chemical substance information as well as revision of the list of applicable substances.
 We also convey relevant information throughout the supply chain to help establish JAMP as a widely used tool.
-In fiscal 2016, we started to use a tool of information transmission compatible with chemSHERPA, a new scheme by Ministry of Economy, Trade and Industry.
-We are working to smoothly transition from JAMP to chemSHERPA during the two-year period starting in fiscal 2016.
+In fiscal 2017, we started to use a tool of information transmission compatible with chemSHERPA, a new scheme by Ministry of Economy, Trade and Industry.
+We have worked to smoothly transition from JAMP to chemSHERPA during the two-year period starting in fiscal 2016.